Skip to main content

 Cache aggressively.
 For common, deterministic queries, implement a semantic cache using a vector database.
 We used OpenAI embeddings and Redis to achieve a 40% cache hit rate, reducing our monthly API costs by over $15,000.
 Remember to set appropriate TTLs for time-sensitive information.

 Monitor not just cost and latency, but also quality.
 Implement automated evaluation for a subset of requests.
 Use a smaller model to score the completeness, correctness, and relevance of responses on a scale of 1-5.
 This feedback loop will help you detect model regression and adjust your routing logic.
-We discovered Claude's code generation quality dropped slightly after an update, and we shifted those requests to GPT-4 Turbo until it was resolved.
+We discovered Claude's code generation quality dropped slightly after an update, and we shifted those requests to GPT-5.4 until it was resolved.

 The most common mistake is hardcoding to a single model's API schema.
 Abstract the client interface from day one.
 Write a wrapper that normalizes inputs and outputs across providers.
 This allows you to switch models or negotiate better pricing with minimal refactoring.
 Another pitfall is ignoring rate limits and quota management.
-GPT-4's 10k TPM (tokens per minute) limit can be hit surprisingly fast in production; implement exponential backoff and a queueing system.
+GPT-5.4's 10k TPM (tokens per minute) limit can be hit surprisingly fast in production; implement exponential backoff and a queueing system.

 Test the entire system under load with your specific prompts.
 Run a simulation of 10,000 requests that mirrors your expected traffic pattern.
 You'll discover edge cases—like Gemini's refusal to process certain types of encoded data, or Claude's timeout on extremely long streaming responses—that aren't apparent in small-scale testing.
 This data is what will truly inform which model is "best" for your specific 2026 deployment.